Home » Stamp Act, Timeline of British Acts on America

 Since western territories were now under British authority many colonist started moving west looking for opportunities.
 Indian tribes were not receptive to this new invasion and started a short lasting war led by a chief named Pontiac.
 All they wanted was to protect their land.
 In October 1763 King George III issued an order known as The Royal Proclamation of 1763.
 This law prohibited settlement on lands west of the Allegheny Mountains without Royal permission.
 The proclamation was not just to protect Native Indians but also to maintain control of their American colonies.
 Many in the British government feared that by residents migrating west they would start trading with the Spanish and French which would mean a decrease in trade between England and its American colonies.
 Residents should be kept close to the coastline near the current 13 colonies.
 Britain had to send more troops to make sure that the proclamation was obeyed which cost a lot of money.

 As the enemy was defeated and England had new territories to defend, the motherland started looking at its new possessions with a different perspective.
 Since all the money and sacrifice had come from England it was the colonies’ turn to pay back as they were the ones benefiting from their attachment to the motherland.
-George Grenville, the Prime Minister of England thought that it was time the residents of the colonies paid for part of the cost of defending and protecting their own territory.
+The British view for imposing a revenue tax on its colonies was that it was time residents of the colonies paid for part of the cost of defending and protecting their own territory.

 Related Information